-If a subsequent application to remove the affordable housing element is considered at a later stage a substantial sum should be sought vigorously for the provision of affordable/social housing elsewhere within Barrowford great detail.
+If a subsequent application to remove the affordable housing element is considered at a later stage a substantial sum should be sought vigorously for the provision of affordable/social housing elsewhere within Barrowford

+5. Surface Water run-off and water attenuation schemes: A comprehensive water run-off and attenuation scheme was submitted with the scheme report going into great detail.
 But the Parish Council does not have the technical qualifications to assess this scheme expertly.
 The Council supports the use of large diameter under road pipes as holding tanks linked through SWALES to each set of tanks as a means of reducing the rate of surface water discharge into the river; this method of maintaining current run-off flow into the river would appear adequate for this section of the development in isolation.